-[21] The argument by the Complainant was suggested to be a vacancy argument and that 1% vacancy did not reflect the risk to the owner of the lost income.
+- [22] The argument by the Complainant suggested that 1% vacancy did not reflect the risk to the owner of the lost income.
 In the opinion of the Board, the presentation was a well constructed statement of the risks associated with purchasing a commercial enterprise with a theatre as a major tenant.
 A purchaser would consider this information and the risk of an existing lease to a first run theatre.
 The purchase price would reflect this uncertainty.
-In the income calculation risk this type of risk is in part accounted for in the cap rate applied.

-[22] The Board was concerned that the Complainant's analysis developed vacancy values of 12.01% and 9.03% which were the basis of the request.
-The Complainant did not sufficiently explain how the analysis values were used to arrive at a 7% requested value.
+In the income calculation risk this type is partly accounted for in the cap rate applied. - [23] The Board was concerned that the Complainant's analysis developed vacancy values of 12.01% and 9.03% which were the basis of the request.
+The Complainant did not sufficiently explain how the analysis values were used to arrive at a 7% requested value. - [24] The Board finds that the ARFI information regarding vacancy, as discussed by the Respondent, to be the best evidence in this case.